You may have heard a lot about a company and are keen to invest in it, but where do you start?

 - Market value: Is based on the value the market places on a stock, which is determined by supply and demand.

 - Current market price X Outstanding shares: A company can be enjoying increasing profitability but not be operating effectively.
 It may have healthy earnings growth and solid book value, but no cash to pay its suppliers tomorrow.
 Here are some ratios to analyze the cash position of a company.

 - Price-to-cashflow (P/CF)”]Is an indication of how much operating cash a company is generating.
 It is an important metric for pre-profitability companies without earnings figures.
 Large cash expenditures, such as share buybacks or acquisitions can affect the cash liquidity of a company.
 Current share price / Cash + Cash equivalents.

 - Current ratio: One of two key liquidity ratios, it measures the company’s ability to pay short-term debt with short-term assets such as cash and receivables.

 - Quick ratio: Also called the acid test, this ratio includes assets that can be converted to cash within 90 days.

 There are many factors to consider before you purchase a particular stock.
 For example, the timing of buying a stock depends on your investment/trading strategy.

 There are four trading/investment strategies: long-term trading, swing, day-trading, and scalp trading.

-If you are a long-term investor, the exact time is not as important as a scalp trader, which must take into consideration small price fluctuations.
+If you are a long-term investor, the exact time is not as important as a scalp trader who must take into consideration small price fluctuations.
 So, before you start trading, you should identify your trading/investing strategy.